Critical Compliance Gap

 1. Confirm your plan qualifiesVerify your 401(k), SIMPLE IRA, or SEP IRA is active, ERISA-covered, and that employees have access to enroll.

 2. Locate your state's exemption portalSee the table above.
-Each state has a separate login from the enrollment portal — look for "Employer Login" then "File Exemption" or "Claim Exemption."
+Each state has a separate employer login — look for "File Exemption" or "Claim Exemption."

 3. Submit your EIN and plan detailsYou'll need your federal EIN, plan type, plan administrator name, and confirmation the plan is active.
-Most exemptions take 10-15 minutes to complete online.
+Most exemptions take 10–15 minutes online.

 What Happens If You Have a Plan But Skip the Exemption Filing?